 Originally in : Infinity’s End (ed Strahan, 2018)

 I read this in it’s original appearance, and remember that I wasn’t really grabbed by the story of a spacer who turns her back on her team to become a creche leader.
-However, both Strahan and Clarke included it in their year’s bests, so clearly it ticked several of their boxes.
+However, both Strahan and Clarke included it in their year’s best SF&F volumes, so clearly it ticked several of these three august editors.

 Nick Wolven.
 Lab B-15